Simon Jordan: Dowie court case

-Jordan succeeded in his High Court battle against Dowie, with Mr Justice Tugendhat ruling that Dowie had lied when negotiating his way out of his contract at Palace.
+Jordan succeeded in his High Court battle against Dowie, with Mr Justice Tugendhat ruling that Dowie had lied when negotiating his way out of his contract at Crystal Palace.
 Dowie won the right to appeal against that decision, leading to it being heard in the Court of Appeal.
-In April 2008, Crystal Palace F.C settled out of court with Dowie.
+In April 2008, Crystal Palace settled out of court with Dowie.

 Selhurst Park

-In October 2006 Jordan claimed to have purchased the freehold to Selhurst Park from Ron Noades for £12m, using an investment mechanism that kept his identity secret.
+In October 2006, Jordan claimed to have purchased the freehold to Selhurst Park from Ron Noades for £12 million, using an investment mechanism that kept his identity secret.
 He claimed the obfuscation had been necessary due to the "very, very difficult" relationship he had with Noades.
-Palace were now seen to be safe for the future.
+Crystal Palace were now seen to be safe for the future.
 It later transpired that the freehold had been bought by the company Selhurst Park Limited, which was owned by another company.
 A maze of ownership finally showed the legal ownership being 60% Paul Kemsley and 40% a venture capital company owned by HBOS.
 Jordan has since offered the freehold for sale with the intention of taking back a long lease on the property.
 Simon Jordan's exact position on the freehold was unknown, although Jordan later agreed a 25-year lease for Selhurst Park.
-Selhurst Park Limited later went into administration (separate from Crystal Palace Football Club's own administration), leading to the stadium being purchased by the CPFC 2010 consortium, led by Steve Parish at the same time as the consortium buying Crystal Palace F.C.
+Selhurst Park Limited later went into administration (separate from Crystal Palace's own administration), leading to the stadium being purchased by the CPFC 2010 consortium, led by Steve Parish at the same time as the consortium buying Crystal Palace.